-If you experience problems with your eyesight, we invite you to book an eye exam in our Norwalk office.
+If you experience problems with your vision, we invite you to book an eye exam at our Norwalk office.
 Our optometrist will inspect your vision and eyes to make a precise diagnosis and determine the most effective treatment.
-At , our Norwalk eye doctor is skilled and experienced in diagnosing and treating astigmatism - so you see crisp and clear.
+At Norwalk Vision Center, our Norwalk eye doctor is skilled and experienced in diagnosing and treating astigmatism, so that you experience crisp and clear vision.

 What is a stigma?